felixlu07/erpnext_rdss/wiki_page/docs/Alexander_Disease.md

 - National Organization for Rare Disorders
 - Patient support groups
 - Genetic counseling services
+- International support networks
+- Online patient forums

 ### Complete Report
 Alexander Disease is a devastating neurogenetic disorder with significant impact on patients and families.
 While currently without a cure, ongoing research offers hope for future therapeutic interventions.
 Comprehensive, multidisciplinary care and support are crucial for managing this complex condition.
+Early diagnosis, supportive care, and ongoing research remain key strategies in addressing this rare neurological disorder.